Autism Spectrum Disorder (ASD)

 Autism Internet Modules (AIM) – AIM is designed to provide high-quality information and professional development for anyone who supports, instructs, works with, or lives with someone with autism.
 Each module guides you through case studies, instructional videos, pre- and post-assessments, a glossary, and much more.
 AIM modules are available at no cost.

 Autism Society - The Autism Society exists to improve the lives of all affected by autism by increasing public awareness about the day-to-day issues faced by people on the spectrum, advocating for appropriate services for individuals across the lifespan, and providing the latest information regarding treatment, education, research and advocacy.

 Founded in 1965 by Dr. Bernard Rimland, Dr. Ruth Sullivan and many other parents of children with autism, the Autism Society is the leading source of trusted and reliable information about autism.

 Interacting with Autism - A video-based website that presents the most reliable evidence-based information currently available on Autism Spectrum Disorder (ASD).
 The website is designed primarily for those on the spectrum and their families, as well as educators and healthcare workers, to help them make informed choices about what approaches might be most effective for any specific individual diagnosed with autism.
 By making this information accessible and documenting how it is currently being used by actual families, the website strives to offer hope about what is possible for those on the spectrum.
 We are especially interested in reaching families from ethnic communities and economic groups who are usually under-served and whose children typically do not receive early diagnosis.
-For that reason, the website is bilingual - accessible both in English and Spanish.
+For that reason, the website is multi-lingual - accessible in English, Chinese and Spanish.